Political fiction: 20th-century novel

 Under Western Eyes (1911).
 Nostromo (1904) is set amid political upheaval in the fictitious South American country of Costaguana, where a trusted Italian-descended longshoreman, Giovanni Battista Fidanza—the novel's eponymous "Nostromo" (Italian for "our man")—is instructed by English-descended silver-mine owner Charles Gould to take Gould's silver abroad so that it will not fall into the hands of revolutionaries.
 The role of politics is paramount in The Secret Agent, as the main character, Verloc, works for a quasi-political organisation.
 The plot to destroy Greenwich Observatory is in itself anarchistic.
 Vladimir asserts that the bombing "must be purely destructive" and that the anarchists who will be implicated as the architects of the explosion "should make it clear that [they] are perfectly determined to make a clean sweep of the whole social creation."
 However, the political form of anarchism is ultimately controlled in the novel: the only supposed politically motivated act is orchestrated by a secret government agency.
 Conrad's third political novel, Under Western Eyes, is connected to Russian history.
 Its first audience read it against the backdrop of the failed Revolution of 1905 and in the shadow of the movements and impulses that would take shape as the revolutions of 1917.
 Conrad's earlier novella, Heart of Darkness (1899), also had political implications, in its depiction of European colonial depredations in Africa, which Conrad witnessed during his employ in the Belgian Congo.

 John Steinbeck's novel The Grapes of Wrath (1939) is a depiction of the plight of the poor.
-However, some Steinbeck's contemporaries attacked his social and political views.
+However, some of Steinbeck's contemporaries attacked his social and political views.
 Bryan Cordyack writes: "Steinbeck was attacked as a propagandist and a socialist from both the left and the right of the political spectrum.
 The most fervent of these attacks came from the Associated Farmers of California; they were displeased with the book's depiction of California farmers' attitudes and conduct toward the migrants.
 They denounced the book as a 'pack of lies' and labeled it 'communist propaganda'".
 Some accused Steinbeck of exaggerating camp conditions to make a political point.
 Steinbeck had visited the camps well before publication of the novel and argued that their inhumane nature destroyed the settlers' spirit.

 The Quiet American (1955) by English novelist Graham Greene questions the foundations of growing American involvement in Vietnam in the 1950s.
 The novel has received much attention due to its prediction of the outcome of the Vietnam War and subsequent American foreign policy since the 1950s.
 Graham Greene portrays a U.S. official named Pyle as so blinded by American exceptionalism that he cannot see the calamities he brings upon the Vietnamese.
 The book uses Greene's experiences as a war correspondent for The Times and Le Figaro in French Indochina in 1951–54.